milan-kodali/clip/README.md

 From-scratch [CLIP](https://openai.com/index/clip/)-like model for tinkering & learning

 ## TODOs
-1. Initial training tests & logs
+1. Add evals (eg ImageNet ZeroShot)
-2. Add evals (eg ImageNet ZeroShot)
+2. Make dataloader way faster (potentially pre-save tensors) & shuffle data
-3. Make dataloader way faster (potentially pre-save tensors)
+3. Run experiments to see how much we can improve
-4. Run experiments to see how much we can improve
+4. Add some sort of cool UI to interact with pretrained model

 ## "Water through the Pipes" Tests